php-fig/fig-standards/proposed/http-client/http-client-meta.md

 It is temping to allow configuration or add middleware to an HTTP client so it could i.e. follow redirects or throw exceptions.
 If that is a decision from an application developer, they have specifically said they want to break the specification.
 That is an issue (or feature) the application developer should handle.
-No third party library should assume that a HTTP client breaks the specification.
+Third party libraries MUST NOT assume that a HTTP client breaks the specification.

 ### Background